Burr Problems – Deburring 101

 Wikipedia says, “A burr is a raised edge or small piece of material that remains attached to a workpiece after a modification process.”

-The problems burrs cause are myriad, but they generally fall into a few categories:
+We’ve defined what a burr is.
+Equally important is understanding the problems burrs cause.
+The challenges vary, but they generally fall into a few categories:

-Production or equipment problems in your production line
+Production or equipment problems can happen in your production line

 It’s clear that burrs are problematic, but next week we’ll take a deeper look at the problems they create, and how to minimize the risk to your production process, your parts, and to your team.